meshery/meshery/docs/pages/project/contributing/contributing-model-relationships.md

 Using your domain expertise, define the qualities of this new relationship.
 Identify and qualify any specific constraints to be enforced between one or more specific components within the same or different models.
 Let's take an example to understand this better.

-For example, you might know that a Kubernetes `Service` can have a network-based relatinship with a Kubernetes `Pod`.
+For example, you might know that a Kubernetes `Service` can have a network-based relationship with a Kubernetes `Pod`.
 To codify this relationship, you would define the relationship as a `kind: edge` relationship with a `type: network`.

 <details close>
 <summary>Relationship Example</summary>